Pregnancy weight gain and health of your baby

 Karen is a registered general nurse.

 Join Slim R Us online for as little as €3.75 per week.
-There are some excellent special offer deals at the moment.
+There are some exceptional special offer deals at the moment.
 A pregnancy weight gain is normal but keep it under control with a healthy diet.
 Cancel anytime before renewal date.
 All the tools to help and support your weight loss online, and healthy balanced diet.
 Your personal Weight Tracker, Food Tracker and recipes to support your weight loss.
 A one2one Zoom personal conference with Karen each month is included.
 Claim the free 3-day Taster Plan of delicious recipes for you to cook when you complete the Health Screen!

 Have a look at the Slim R Us YouTube channel – video recipes are regularly posted here.
 The channel is relatively new, and I would love if you would subscribe to it.
 That means that as new content is uploaded, you will see it when you log on to YouTube!